steenhulthin/steenhulthin.github.io/index.md

 # Steen Hulthin Rasmussen

-Steen is a software developer and/or GIS dude.
+Steen is a software developer and/or [GIS]() dude.

 ## Projects

-* EndRegions
+* [The Anti Region Legion](http://anti-region-legion.org) - a coding style religious movement - relax it's mostly for fun.
-* MapBasicUnit
+* [MapBasicUnit](http://steenhulthin.github.io/MapBasicUnit/) - A unit testing library for the MapBasic language.
+[MapBasic](http://www.mapinfo.com/product/mapinfo-mapbasic/) is a language for the desktop GIS [MapInfo](http://www.mapinfo.com/).
 * rst
 * FreeMarker
 * LOLcode